 (e) Permit Issuance.
 The procedures and processes identified in Part 621 of this Title govern the issuance of permits to LNG facilities.
 A permit issued pursuant to this Part is issued to the facility owner, and includes the names of the facility owner and facility operator.
 A permit is valid only for the facility's specified owner and operator, and the specific conditions stated in the application and permit.

 (f) Duration of Permit.
 The date of expiration of any permit issued pursuant to this Part will be five (5) years from the date the permit is issued unless the Department determines that a shorter period is appropriate.

-(1) any proposed changes at an LNG facility subject to this Part involving any increase in on-site LNG facility capacity, modifications to the site boundaries of the facility, or a material change of any permit terms or conditions will be treated as a new application pursuant to Part 621 of this Title.
+(i) any proposed changes at an LNG facility subject to this Part involving any increase in on-site LNG facility capacity, modifications to the site boundaries of the facility, or requiring a material change to any permit terms or conditions will be treated as a new application pursuant to Part 621 of this Title.

-(k) Program Fees.
-In addition to any fees or costs associated with the SEQRA process, the owner must submit with each application for a permit, permit renewal, or permit transfer, a five-year fee as follows:
+The facility owner must submit with each application for a permit, permit renewal, or permit transfer, a permit application fee as follows:

 |(1) less than 1,100 gallons||$100.|

 |(2) 1,100 gallons to 10,000 gallons||$500.

 |(3) greater than 10,000 gallons to 70,000 gallons||$1,000.

 In addition to the permit application fee, the Department is authorized to recover costs associated with the State Environmental Quality Review Act process, and, on an allocated basis, all other costs incurred by the Department in the administration and enforcement of this Part and Article 23, Title 17 of the Environmental Conservation Law.

 § 570.3 Site Inspections, Recordkeeping, and Training of Local Fire Department Personnel